learn-co-students/node-install-lab-g-416/README.md

 wget -qO- https://raw.github.com/creationix/nvm/master/install.sh | sh
 ```

-And after that, harness NVM's `install`:
+And after that, harness NVM's `install` to install version 5.1.0 of Node:

 ```
 nvm install 5.1.0
 ```

-To switch that 5.1 version, simply apply the `use` command, e.g.,
+To switch that 5.1 version of node, simply apply the `use` command, e.g.,

 ```
 nvm use 5.1.0